Flojomcfly/Salifort-Motors-Capstone-Project/README.md

 This is the project folder for a machine learning data analysis project I completed as part of Google's Professional Certificate in Advanced Data Analysis

+The goal of the project was to analyze HR data such as employee satisfaction, average monthly work hours, salary, tenure, etc. using machine learning to predict which employees would leave or stay and thereby improve stratgies for staff retention.

 It contains the following files:

 1. The Jupyter notebook (Salisfort Motors Capstone Projectv2.ipynb) file that contains the code